alexmamo/FirestorePagination/README.md

 This repo is the source code of the this article: [How to paginate Firestore using Paging 3 on Android?](https://medium.com/firebase-tips-tricks/how-to-paginate-firestore-using-paging-3-on-android-c485acb0a2df)

-See it on youtube: Coming soon.
+See it also on youtube: https://youtu.be/4JOzozH5eOQ